OpenMDAO/OpenMDAO-Framework/docs/quick-ref/documenting.rst

 Building and Displaying Documents
 ----------------------------------

 Your openmdao virtual development environment has scripts for building the sphinx documentation as well as viewing it.
+The following example assumes that you have already created your virtual environment on your branch.
+If you haven't, you must run ``python2.6 go-openmdao-dev.py`` from the top directory in your branch repository.

 ::

-  cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>/devenv  (Takes you to your virtual environment.) bin/openmdao_build_docs        (Builds the sphinx documentation) bin/openmdao_docs              (Displays the documentation in HTML using the default browser.)
+  cd devenv			 (Takes you to your dev environment) bin/openmdao_build_docs        (Builds the Sphinx documentation) bin/openmdao_docs              (Displays the documentation in HTML using the default browser)

-The above example assumes that you have already created your virtual environment on your branch.
-If you haven't, you need to run ``python2.6 go-openmdao-dev.py`` from the top directory in your branch repository.
-For more information, refer to the section on :ref:`Building-on-your-branch` under *Bazaar Commands*.
-Note that to build the documents only, you may type ``bin/openmdao_build_docs``.
+For more information, refer to the section on :ref:`Building-OpenMDAO-(openmdao)` under *Bazaar Commands*.